 The susceptibility to contamination for Worcester's water sources was ranked high.
 This means there is at least one high threat land use within the key water supply areas surrounding the reservoirs.
 These land uses have the potential to add contaminants to the supply source.
-Some of these high threat uses are: Dairy Farms, Manure Spreading or Storage, Pesticide storage or use, Landfills and dumps.
+Some of these high threat uses are: dairy farms, manure spreading or storage, pesticide storage or use, landfills and dumps.

-Worcester has been commended by DEP for taking an active role in promoting source water protection measures.
+Worcester has been commended by DEP in the past for taking an active role in promoting source water protection measures.
 For a complete copy of the SWAP Report please call the Worcester Water Department at 1-508-799-1484.